Category Archives: Found a Dog

 – Post on your local Craig’s List (under both the Lost and Found and Pet sections), place a newspaper ad, other lost and found internet sites.

-Please check Helping Lost Pets or Lost Dogs Illinois to see if this dog matches with any of the missing dogs listed.
+Please check Pet FBI or Lost Dogs Illinois to see if this dog matches with any of the missing dogs listed.

 Tips for Returning a Found Dog to the Lawful Owner: